myvu11/TOC-of-the-Future/README.md

 The AI prompting related functions can be found in the files *src/utils/chapterHandling.ts* and *src/utils/sectionHandling.ts*.
+The functions in these files can run one by one too to avoid exceeding the rate.

-The table of contents is of now made for books containing up to 8 chapters.
+The table of contents is now made for books containing up to 8 chapters.
 Exceeding this number will result in a TOC not fitting on one page.
-Wanting to apply the TOC to books with more chapters, you need to modify the layout to have the page to get a suitable diviosn of the TOC's visualization.
+If you want to apply the TOC to books with more chapters, you need to modify the layout to get the page a suitable diviosn of the TOC's visualization.
-The involved files are found in *templates/scripts*, *templates/html*, and *templates/style*.
+The involved files to modify the TOC are found in *templates/scripts*, *templates/html*, and *templates/style*.